IngmarBitter/defenders/md/Molinism/Molinism.slides.md

 >>>
 >>> Free Knowlede is what will happen after God freely choose His decree for the world: just those things that will actually happen in our reality/world
 >>>
->>> Middle Knowledge is what could happen if God choose to make a different world.
+>>> Middle Knowledge is what would happen if God choose to make a different world.
 This includes worlds with puppet people, with free will people and anything inbetween.
 Illogical options are not included and also not included is people choosing against their will/nature.
 It's like lego or minecraft worlds.
 There are limitations due to the building blocks, but nonetheless the result can be anything creatively desired.

 ---
 ## Foreknowledge